LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/messaging-quick-start.md

 The default campaign for your account is set to chat.
 You'll need to disable it first.
 Click on **Campaigns** at the top of the screen, where you'll find the default "Live Chat on your site" campaign.
 Click on the **campaign name** to access its settings, then disable it by clicking on the **Unpublish** button at the top right hand side.
 From there, click the **Add campaign** button at the bottom left of the screen and add a basic messaging campaign to your account by following the steps below.

 {: .notice}
-Make sure to create an **unauthenicated** campaign by leaving the "authenticated" toggle off while creating the campaign.
+For the quickest start, make sure to create an **unauthenicated** campaign by leaving the "authenticated" toggle off while creating the campaign.

 First, give your campaign a goal by clicking the **Add goal** button.
 You can read more about goals [here](contact-center-management-campaigns-campaign-goals.html).
 Then, add an engagement by clicking on the **Add engagement** button and selecting **Web** (since we're setting up a web messaging campaign for this example).
 From there, select your desired engagement and hit "Next" at the bottom right of the screen until the **Done** button is clickable.
 Once it is, click it. **Hit publish campaign at the top right corner to publish your campaign**.